Ketamine Signs, Symptoms, and Effects

 • Withdrawing from family or friends

-Mental and Emotional Ketamine Side Effects
+Mental and Emotional Signs of Ketamine Addiction

 While the effects of long-term abuse of dissociative drugs are still being studied, there have been documented mental and emotional symptoms.
 For example, studies report that there can be long-term adverse effects on the brain, including impaired memory recall after extended abuse.
 There have also been reported long-term effects on mood.